devspace-sh/devspace/docs/pages/getting-started/containerize.md

 title: 2.
 Containerize your app
 ---

-DevSpace.cli lets you easily containerize your application, so you can deploy it to Kubernetes.
+DevSpace CLI lets you easily containerize your application, so you can deploy it to Kubernetes.
 You can use one of your own projects for the remainder of this guide.

 If you do not have a project to work with, you can **checkout one of our demo projects (optional)**
 <!--DOCUSAURUS_CODE_TABS-->